colavitam/curl-collisions/README.md

 # Curl Collisions

-This project provides an efficient implementation of Heilman et al.'s collision attack on Iota's now deprecated hash function, Curl.
-It can be used to generate novel collisions in the hash funciton in minutes to hours depending on hardware.
+This project provides an efficient implementation of Heilman et al.'s collision attack on Iota's now-deprecated hash function, Curl.
+It can be used to generate novel collisions in the hash function in minutes to hours depending on hardware.
 Please see our report for a detailed coverage of the methodology behind its implementation.

 ## Example collisions